-Whether you are looking or licking (please, don't lick!), it's a bad idea when it comes to financial aid.
-Don't question free money for college, no matter the amount.
-Be grateful for any amount that reduces what you need to borrow.
+Gift aid can come in one or more forms and various amounts.
+Be grateful for any amount that reduces your need to borrow.
 Here, we will explain the differences between gift aid and self-help aid for college.

 "Gift aid" in the financial aid world refers to aid awards that do not require any investment or repayment from the student.
 It is free money awarded in the form of a grant or scholarship.
 Every family with a child going to college should be taking all necessary steps to maximize their gift aid, even small gifts.
 Here is how to do that:

-- Complete the FAFSA before college deadlines to get access to Federal Pell Grants, FSEO Grants, most state grant programs, and many college grant programs.
+- Complete the FAFSA before college deadlines to get access to Federal Pell Grants, FSEOG or TEACH Grants, most state grant programs, and many college grant programs.

 - Submit any supplemental financial aid forms, such as the CSS Profile, to get access to institutional gift aid not awarded by completing the FAFSA, including many institutional grants and need-based scholarships.

 - Apply for outside scholarship opportunities to help supplement any federal, state, and institutional gift aid.
 Scholarships are available to all kinds of students.
-Many are awarded based on financial need alone.
-Searching for scholarships can be time-consuming but it is well worth the effort if it reduces the amount of "self-help" aid a student needs.
-This is really where you shouldn't be looking that proverbial gift horse in the mouth.
-Don't think applying for a small $200 award is a waste of your time.
+Searching for scholarships can be time-consuming, but it is well worth the effort if it reduces the amount of "self-help" aid a student needs.
+Don't think applying for a small $500 award is a waste of your time.
 A few of these awards can cover your book costs and some living expenses.

 "Self-help" financial aid, unlike gift aid, requires an investment of time or money from the student.
 Student loans and work-study are both forms of "self-help" financial aid.